simonangel-fong/AWS_DjangoECDeployer/README.md

 - **CICD Implementation**:

-  - Use AWS `CodeBuild`, `CodePipeline`, and `CodeDeploy` Integration
+  - This project uses AWS `CodeBuild`, `CodePipeline`, and `CodeDeploy` Integration
   - Automates the entire deployment pipeline, from source code changes to EC2 instance provisioning and application deployment.

 - **Simplified Deployment:**

+  - To simplify the Django project deployment, users are required to provide only two key arguments:
-  - Requires only two arguments: the **name of the Django project** and the **GitHub repository URL**.
+    - the **name of the Django project**
+    - and the **GitHub repository URL**.

 - **GitHub Repository Structure:**

-  - Enforces a rule for the target Django project's directory structure:
+  - This project enforces a rule for the target Django project's directory structure:
     - The project directory must be located in a direct child subdirectory of the GitHub repository, ensuring a consistent and organized layout.

 - **EC2 Instance Provisioning**: